klees/ILIAS_SIG_Refactoring/DependencyInjection/PROPOSAL_1.md

 The initialisation of globals outside of `ilInitialisation` is deprecated with the beginning of the ILIAS 5.2 development.
-An appropriate rule for the CI is introduced as soon as possible to asses the amount of necessary amount of work.
+An appropriate rule for the CI is introduced as soon as possible to asses the amount of work to do for the migration.

 ### Forbid the Modification of the Global Pimple Container Object

 It is not allowed to modify the global pimple container object outside of `ilInitialisation`.
-This is check by an appropriate rule in the ILIAS-CI.
+This is checked by an appropriate rule in the ILIAS-CI.

 ### Migrating Globals to Global Registry